Nat-Pryer/Tech-Haven-Post-Pandemic-Analysis/README.md

 **Maximize Product Offerings**

-- **Expand High-Performing Categories**: Increase catalog variations in laptops and monitors to meet diverse customer needs with premium models, driving repeat purchases and solidifying market presence.
+- **Expand High-Performing Categories**: Increase catalog variations in laptops, phones, and monitors to meet diverse customer needs with premium models, driving repeat purchases and solidifying market presence.
 - **Consider bundling lower-revenue products with high-revenue products**: Reevaluate the pricing strategy of charging cables and batteries, bundle them with high-value items, or offer them as a promotional gift to increase average order value (AOV) and revenue contribution.

 **Customer Growth and Retention**